Stroke Art Therapy

 Description of Art Therapy Programmes for people with stroke-affect

 The art therapy programmes are offered to groups of ten to twelve people with stroke affect who wish to engage in a person-centred, therapeutic group process in order to directly address the issues arising from the life-changing experience of having a stroke.
-Each programme runs from 10 to 14 weeks (dependent on funding).
+Each programme runs for 12 weeks.

 The Art Therapy Team